symfony/symfony-docs/book/http_fundamentals.rst

         }
     }

+In this example, the controller creates a :class:`Symfony\\Component\\HttpFoundation\\Response` object with the HTML ``<h1>Contact us!</h1>``.
 In the :doc:`Controller chapter </book/controller>`, you'll learn how a controller can render templates, allowing your "presentation" code (i.e. anything that actually writes out HTML) to live in a separate template file.
-This frees up the controller to worry only about the hard stuff: interacting with the database, handling submitted data, or sending email messages.
+This frees up the controller to worry only about the hard
+stuff: interacting with the database, handling submitted data, or sending email messages.

 .. _symfony2-build-your-app-not-your-tools: